Fort Hancock, Texas

 Fort Hancock is an unincorporated community and census-designated place (CDP) in Hudspeth County, Texas, United States.
-Its population was 1,213 at the 2020: DEC Redistricting Data.
+Its population was 1,052 at the 2020 census.

 Fort Hancock is situated on the Mexico–United States border, across from El Porvenir, Chihuahua.
 The Fort Hancock–El Porvenir International Bridge connects the two communities, and the Fort Hancock Port of Entry is located on the Texas side.

 Texas State Highway 20 and the Union Pacific Railroad run through the town.

 History

 Camp Rice and Fort Hancock

 Fort Hancock began as a military establishment named Camp Rice in 1882, along the San Antonio-El Paso Road.
 Camp Rice had formerly been located at Fort Quitman, and had been established by troops of the 10th U.S. Cavalry "buffalo soldiers".
 Camp Rice did not grow after moving to this community, and rarely hosted more than 60 men.
 It was renamed Fort Hancock in 1886 after the death of General Winfield Scott Hancock, a hero of the Battle of Gettysburg.
 The fort was damaged in a flood that year, but rebuilt.
 It was damaged again by fires in 1889, then abandoned in 1895.
 The remains of the old fort are located in a cotton field about 1.5 mi west of present-day Fort Hancock.